theBrianCui/CSC-143-Notes/04.29-ArrayList_BigO/src/README.md

 ## ArrayList

-The `ArrayList` is a Java class that holds a list of Objects, much like a "primitive" array.
+The `ArrayList<T>` is a generic Java class that holds a list of Objects.

+For read and write operations, the `ArrayList` class features a set of methods that match the functionality of primitive arrays.

+ - `primitive array -> ArrayList method call`

- - `array[index] = payload --> .set(index, payload)`
+ - Assignment: `array[index] = payload --> .set(index, payload)`
- - `array[index] --> .get(index)`
+ - Retrieval: `array[index] --> .get(index)`
- - `array.length --> .size()`
+ - Length Lookup: `array.length --> .size()`

 ### How do ArrayLists work?

 In Java, arrays are a fixed length: `int[] num = new int[5]`

 Practically, there is no such thing as an "unlimited length (primitive) array".
-Accesses outside the array cause an `IndexOutOfBoundsException` to be thrown.
+Accesses outside the array cause an `ArrayIndexOutOfBoundsException` to be thrown.

-See: CollectionTest.java, test one
+See: ArraysTest.java, test one

 This is because of how arrays and Objects are stored in memory.
 By definition, an array must take up a contiguous chunk of space.

 Writing beyond an array is dangerous - it can and will overwrite other objects nearby!